This post is a part of a larger series of posts about Brand Personality. To check out the previous posts, click here.

 This is the part where you can take a step back and look at what you’ve created, and where you can feel proud for creating something nice for yourself and your friends.

-The Challengers are doing this by adding all their Brand elements to a Brand Vision board.
+You can add all of your Brand elements to a Brand Vision board.
 This board is something that you can hang in your creative space as a reminder of your Brand vision whenever you need inspiration.